dfinity/examples/motoko/encrypted-notes-dapp/README.md

    dfx generate "encrypted_notes_$BUILD_ENV"
    ```
 10. Deploy the frontend canister:
-    1. To install and deploy the canister run:
     ```sh
     dfx deploy www
     ```
-    2. To print the frontend canister's URL, run:
+    You can check its URL with `npm run print-dfx-www`.
+11. Open the frontend:
+    1. Start the local development server, which also supports hot-reloading:
        ```sh
-       npm run print-dfx-www
-       ```
-    3. Visit the URL from above
-11. To get the frontend with hot-reloading on [http://localhost:3000/](http://localhost:3000/), run:
-    ```sh
        npm run dev
        ```
+    2. Open the URL that is printed in the console output.
+Usually, this is [http://localhost:3000/](http://localhost:3000/).

        ⚠️ If you have opened this page previously, please remove all local store data for this page from your web browser, and hard-reload the page.
 For example in Chrome, go to Inspect → Application → Local Storage → `http://localhost:3000/` → Clear All, and then reload.
 ---
 &nbsp;